ngdhuykha/movie-exchange-stack-time-series-analysis/README.md

 ## Introduction
 Time is one of the fundamental components in data analysis.
 By using time, we can count the frequency of activity per day or per month or explore how customer behaviors change in a moving window.

-Data can be downloaded from https://archive.org/download/stackexchange and should be saved and unpacked in `data` directory.
+Data can be downloaded from here: https://archive.org/download/stackexchange/movies.stackexchange.com.7z
 ## Project
 In this project I analyzed data from movie stack exchange forums.
 After parsing time from textual data, we can use the pandas.datetime method to extract specific temporal features like year or month.
 After perform data wrangling, I resampled the dataset to various temporal resolutions, and created various plots to compare the distribution of posts over time.